source-Wizard/URL-Malicious-Inspector/README.md

 # URL-Malicious-Inspector
 A URL Malicious Inspector with VirusTotal API scans URLs to detect phishing, malware, or malicious activity.
 It sends URLs to VirusTotal, retrieves threat reports, and classifies risks in real time.

+make sure this file open in IDLE Python

 Key Features:
 URL Scanning: Submits URLs for analysis, files , and folders.